-CB2 receptors are activated following brain hemorrhage, and this is where cannabinoids will help stop further damage.
+CB2 receptors are activated following brain hemorrhage, and this means cannabis may help reduce further damage.

 When the brain suffers a stroke or a traumatic injury, damage to the brain continues as the brain hemorrhage leads to a snowball effect of inflammation, oxidative stress, and excitotoxicity, or cell death by over-stimulation, usually by the neurotransmitter glutamate.

-There aren’t many medications that can be given immediately following brain injury or hemorrhage to mitigate these effects, but because the endocannabinoid system (ECS) is involved in all of these mechanisms, cannabinoids could be the perfect treatment.
+There aren’t many medications that can be given immediately following brain injury or hemorrhage to mitigate these effects, but because the endocannabinoid system (ECS) regulates all of these mechanisms, cannabinoids could be the perfect treatment.

 Studies Show Endocannabinoids Working to Prevent Further Damage